7 Key Insights From Testing 22 WordPress Hosting Services

 Let’s watch how companies differentiate themselves.

-The last few years witnessed the highest growth of WordPress hosting control panels.
-One can buy servers from cloud providers and use a control panel service to manage your server.
-We can call it Self-Managed WordPress Hosting.
+The last few years have witnessed the highest growth of WordPress hosting control panels.
+One can buy servers from cloud providers and use a control panel service to manage them.
+We can call this Self-Managed WordPress Hosting.

 Some popular companies in this segment are RunCloud, GridPane, ServerAvatar, ServerPilot, etc. When I benchmarked the sites hosted on RunCloud and GridPane against Cloudways (which offers a similar service), Cloudways was ahead in all the performance tests.